spiffe/spiffe.io/content/spire/getting-started-k8s.md

 # Changes For A Production Environment

-This tutorial is not designed for a production Kubernetes environment.
+This deployment you set up in this walkthrough is not designed for a production Kubernetes environment.
 A production environment requires adjustments to certain steps; these changes are summarized in this section.

 The server uses a **hostPath** bind mount for persisting its keys and SQLite database.
 In a production deployment, a more robust and secure persistence mechanism is required.

-This tutorial uses a bootstrap cert -- **dummy_upstream_ca.crt** -- and key from the SPIRE source tree.
+This walkthrough uses a bootstrap cert -- **dummy_upstream_ca.crt** -- and key from the SPIRE source tree.
 In a production deployment, you would generate a new key/certificate pair and implement certificate rotation.

 In the [Create Server Configmap](#create-server-configmap) step: set the the cluster name in the `k8s_sat NodeAttestor` entry to the name you provide in the **agent-configmap.yaml** configuration file.